bakeyeon/Modalparticles_Emojis/README.md

-# Modalparticles_Emojis
-Modalpartikeln': Can Sentiments Survive Translation with Emojis?
+# Modalpartikeln': Can Sentiments Survive Translation with Emojis?

 This is a term paper for the MA program in WS-23/24, titled "The Meaning of Gestures" at Heinrich-Heine University.
 This study is based on a survey I personally conducted and analyzed using R. I appreciate your understanding regarding its preliminary nature.
 I welcome any inquiries or discussions related to this research.